Entering Grades 3-5 in Fall 2019

 Campers interact with other kids and adults with type 1 diabetes who can teach them critical self-care skills in a safe and welcoming environment.
 For some campers, this is the first time they have a chance to meet peers with diabetes, giving them the opportunity to learn from each other and showing them that they are not alone with their disease.

 Elementary Camp Fee

-2017 Fee: $50 Registration/$410 Full Tuition (before scholarships) Camp Leo has never turned a family away from camp for financial reasons.
+2017 Fee: $50 Registration/$410 Full Tuition (2018 fees coming soon) Camp Leo has never turned a family away from camp for financial reasons.
 We strongly encourage you to apply for a scholarship if you feel your family could benefit from financial assistance.
 Partial and full scholarships are awarded based on financial need, which is calculated by family size and adjusted gross family income compared to federal poverty guidelines.

 ELEMENTARY SCHOOL CAMP ACTIVITIES

 Splish-splash!
 A daily dip in the pool is one of the most popular activities at camp and a great cool-down from the hot summer sun.
 All water activities are supervised by registered life guards and medical staff.

 Campers challenge themselves to reach new heights and improve their stamina, endurance, and problem-solving skills on our indoor rock wall.
 Trained staff teach the necessary safety techniques and offer encouragement.

 Nestled in the Mt.
 Baker-Snoqualmie National Forest, camp is surrounded by some of the most spectacular hiking trails in the nation.
 Campers of all skill levels develop a deep appreciation for the breathtaking beauty of Washington's streams, rivers, and woods.